IR 374: Investigating a Two-Stage RAT with Velociraptor (35 pts)

 Launch this collector to collect the sysmon event logs:

-Look through the events after that one until you find the event shown below, which was used to extract and decrypt the shellcode.
+Look through the Message column for the events until you find the event shown below, with the command line outlined in red.
+This command was used to extract and decrypt the shellcode.

 The flag is covered by a green rectangle in the image below.